High-yield engineering and identification of oxygen-related modified divacancies in 4H-SiC: Results and Discussion

 Continuous-wave optically detected magnetic resonance (ODMR) spectra of individual centers are presented in Fig.~\ref{Figure 1}d.
 PL5 exhibits two zero-field resonances at 1342.6 and 1375.3~MHz with 20\% contrast; the extracted zero-field splitting parameters are $D = 1358.9$~MHz and $E = 16.6$~MHz.
-PL6 shows a single sharp resonance at 1350.8~MHz with 25\% contrast, consistent with previous reports~\cite{koehl2011room,li2022room,falk2013polytype,shafizadeh2025evolution,wang2020optimization}.
+PL6 shows a single sharp resonance at 1350.8~MHz with 25\% contrast, consistent with previous reports~\cite{li2022room}.
 PL7$'$ displays a double-resonance feature at 1135.5 and 1333.0~MHz, with $D = 1234.2$~MHz and $E = 98.8$~MHz.
-While ensemble studies previously attributed the 1135~MHz peak to PL3, no single-defect evidence had been reported~\cite{shafizadeh2025evolution}.
-Our results suggest that the previously reported PL7 center may correspond to this double-resonant structure.
+In previous ensemble studies~\cite{falk2013polytype,shafizadeh2025evolution}, the left branch of PL3 and the PL7 center were reported at 1135 MHz and 1333 MHz, respectively.
+However, in our room-temperature single-defect measurements, we did not observe the peak-shaped right branch expected for PL3.
+Instead, we repeatedly detected a strong resonance at 1333.0 MHz together with its corresponding lower-frequency branch at 1135.5 MHz.
+We therefore assign PL7$'$ to the previously reported PL7 center, indicating that PL7 intrinsically possesses a double-resonant structure.
 PL8$'$ exhibits a single resonance at 1315.7~MHz with a lower $\sim$5\% contrast, different from PL1 (1323.5~MHz)~\cite{li2022room}, hinting at a new type of room-temperature spin qubit.

 The magnetic-field-dependent ODMR spectra (Fig.~\ref{Figure 1}e) confirm that PL5 and PL7$'$ are basal-plane oriented, while PL6 and PL8$'$ align along the c-axis.
 PL5, PL6, and PL7$'$ display pronounced contrasts, whereas PL8$'$ retains a lower ($\sim$5\%) room-temperature contrast.
-Statistical analysis of 149 emitters (Fig.~\ref{Figure 1}f) reveals that 92\% correspond to modified divacancy centers.
-Detailed statistical results are provided in Supplementary Information C. These observations strongly indicate that oxygen incorporation plays a crucial role in transforming divacancy configurations.
+Statistical analysis of 149 emitters (Fig.~\ref{Figure 1}f) reveals that approximately 92\% correspond to {oxygen-related} modified divacancy centers.
+Detailed statistical results are provided in Supplementary Information C. These observations strongly indicate that oxygen incorporation plays a crucial role in the formation of these color centers.